Muhanad-husn/sociorag/docs/api_documentation.md

 ## Overview

 The SocioGraph API provides comprehensive endpoints for question-answering, document analysis, and social dynamics exploration.
-The API is built with FastAPI and supports real-time streaming responses, file uploads, and PDF export functionality.
+The API is built with FastAPI and supports complete JSON responses, file uploads, and PDF export functionality.

 ## Base URL